ChampSim/ChampSim/README.md

 # Compile

-ChampSim takes a JSON configuration script.
-Examine `champsim_config.json` for a fully-specified example.
-All options described in this file are optional and will be replaced with defaults if not specified.
-The configuration scrip can also be run without input, in which case an empty file is assumed.
+ChampSim takes a JSON configuration file.
+The configuration script can also be run without input, in which case an empty file is assumed.
 ```
 $ ./config.sh <configuration file>
 $ make clean
 $ make
 ```

+The configuration script can be run with the `--dump-config` option, causing the configuration, including any defaulted elements, to be printed instead of performing configuration.
+This can be useful with an empty input to display all possible configuration options.

 # Download DPC-3 trace